filiprab/whirlpool-server/feature-dex/README-whirlpool.md

 ### 3. TL;DR
 - need to implement Soroban + INVITE_INPUT on client side for each partner
-- slow to detect client disconnection?
+- how to quickly detect client disconnection?
+- how to quickly detect coordinator invitation?
+- security: use coordinator signature to prevent malicious coordinator inviting liquidities
-- privacy: make utxos list private on Soroban?
+- privacy: should we make mempool private on Soroban?

 ## II.
 Proposal #2: mempool splitted by mixing pool on responsible coordinator instances